 The Star Trek example below is satirized (with so many other Star Trek tropes) in Galaxy Quest; with Tim Allen's Kirk-like character fighting a giant rock monster in a barren rocky valley and one of his crew-members suggesting over the communicator "Look around...can you fashion some kind of rudimentary lathe?"
 He's met with Tim Allen's character screaming, "A lathe?
 Get off the line, Guy!"

 Iron Man: Tony Stark creates a revolutionary way of generating huge amounts of power and a bulletproof power suit whilst captured by terrorists and only some scrap weapons parts at his disposal.
-As explained in one of the quotes above.
+As explained in one of the quotes on the quotes page.
 In Iron Man 3, he even manages to make several homemade non-lethal weapons out of products bought at a hardware store, which he then uses to storm into the villains' hideout with maximum efficiency.

 Mallrats: Silent Bob is said to have a knack for this kind of thing.